 The Festival also tries to punctuate the week of the edition with other screenings of works that for some reason fit into the thematic line-up, which can be shown at the opening, in parallel sessions or at the closing.

-a) Two still photos of the film in 300px/A5 resolution;
+a) Two still photos of the film in 300px/A5;

-e) DCP exhibition copy;
+d) DCP screening copy;

-f) Complete movie file;
+f) Complete film file;

 j) Other material available for promotion (posters, press kits, etc.).